Drawing Tablets on KDE Plasma Wayland

 Upcoming Features

-- UI overhaul of the KCM to support additional features without crowding.
+- UI overhaul of the KCM to support additional features without crowding (planned for 6.3)

 Features in 6.3

-These features have been merged already, and will appear in the upcoming KDE Plasma 6.3 release:Planned Features
+These features have been merged already, and will appear in the upcoming KDE Plasma 6.3 release:- Support changing the pressure curve

 These features are planned but are not guaranteed to be implemented.
 No timeline is promised on these tasks either.
 These are sorted in no particular order.- Show the default keybindings for pad and stylus buttons